 - The Marin County Sheriff’s Office owns and manages the data collected through the SRP.
-The integrity of this data will be preserved through the highest level of security maintained within the Cassidian Communications hosting center.
+The integrity of this data will be preserved through the highest level of security maintained within the Everbridge data center.
 You can rest assured this contact information will remain confidential.

 What if my email address or phone number changes?

-- Because your primary email address is your unique identifier and username, if it changes, you will need to delete your current profile in the Self-Registration Portal and create a new one.
-Should any other part of your contact information change, such as your cellular phone number, please log into the Self-Registration Portal and make an update.
+- Should any part of your contact information or address changes, such as your cellular phone number, please log into the Self-Registration Portal and make an update.
 There is no limit to the number of times you can change your information, and in fact, we urge you to do so as often as necessary.

 What do I do if I do not have an email?

 - You have a few options.
 You can go online and sign-up for a free email account through Yahoo mail, Gmail (Google) or Hotmail (MSN).
 You can also use your cellphone number as an email if you have the ability to receive messages on your phone and accept any charges that may accrue on your account.
-Email formats are as follows (without any spaces or dashes):
+Emails provided to the county will only be used for notification purposes.

-Should I expect any further emails or notifications from TENS regarding the registration Process?
+Should I expect any further emails or notifications from AlertMarin regarding the registration Process?